-Regarding the TEA1533AT, when the V{start} level is reached, switching starts again (safe restart mode).
+When the V{start} level is reached, switching starts again.
 This process is repeated as long as the OTP condition exists.

 Control pin protection

 If pin CTRL is open-circuit or not connected, a fault condition is assumed and the converter will stop switching.
 Operation will recommence as soon as the fault condition is removed.